notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- ra1nuktahalfbeng
+	- dhanuktahalfbeng

 	- lanuktahalfbeng

-	- llvocalicUIbeng
+	- semicolon

-	- parenleft
+	- endash

-	- llvocalicvowelsignUIbeng
+	- jhanuktahalfbeng

-	- ssanuktahalfbeng
+	- uni00A0

-	- underscore
+	- wanuktahalfbeng

-	- chanuktahalfbeng
+	- five

-	- nnaddarubeng
+	- question

-	- uvowelsigninterpolateUIbeng
+	- greater

 	- And 81 more.